Welcome to today's edition of the Rush 24-7 podcast.

 Well, I am a judge of election in a little township here in Melville.

-Um we have Democrats that have been lifetime Democrat families, generations of Democrats.
+And we have Democrats that have been lifetime Democrat families, generations of Democrats.

-And the one lady told me that her husband, the Democrat, was walking around the house, ranting and raving like a Republican, she said.
+And the one lady told me that her husband, the Democrat, was walking around the house ranting and raving like a Republican, she said.

-So um they are uh turning and voting Republicans.
+So they are turning and voting Republican.

-Why do you uh wouldn't you love to get with them and say, what was the matter with you?
+Wouldn't you love to get with them and say, what was the matter with you?

 Because you probably voted for all of them.

-Yeah, it's it's a tradition.
+Yeah, it's a tradition.

-And this time the tradition has not held up long enough.
+And this time, the tradition has not held up long enough.

-In history, history may well, Donna, thank you enormously.
+And history may well, Donna, thank you enormously.

 I can only hope that that is a widespread phenomenon.

-I don't pretend that it is, but even if it's just even if it's a small percentage, that might be enough to spell big, big, big time wins in a number of districts in a number of races.
+I don't pretend that it is, but even if it's just, even if it's a small percentage, that might be enough to spell big, big, big time wins in a number of districts in a number of races.

-I think honestly, that Republicans can tell Democrats how bad liberalism is, but it took a real radical socialist president to actually show them how bad it is.
+I think, honestly, that Republicans can tell Democrats how bad liberalism is, but it took a real radical socialist president to actually show them how bad it is.